 I arrived in Sapa early in the morning, I had booked a 2-day 1-night trek and Homestay, so I was picked up by motorbike and taken to a nearby hotel to shower and have breakfast ready for the trekking.
 I had made sure that I packed light, and so only had my small backpack with just the essentials and some shampoo.
 This made me realise how much unneeded items I have in my big backpack!

-After breakfast, I was introduced to my tour guide, Sue, and the rest of my tour group, who we’re all lovely.
-Sue, aged 27, was from Ta Van one of the local minority villages, and was dressed always in her traditional wear with her hair wrapped and tied with a comb.
+After breakfast, I was introduced to my tour guide, Sue, and the rest of my tour group… I had thought I would be with an individual family and no group, but actually I had inadvertently booked on to a big tour.
+Anyone who knows me, knows I hate tours, but it wasn’t that bad actually.
+I mean sure, I won’t be booking another any time soon, but the people were nice.
+Our guide Sue, aged 27, was from Ta Van one of the local minority villages, and was dressed always in her traditional wear with her hair wrapped and tied with a comb.
 She spoke great English and had a wicked sense of humour, which a lot of the group didn’t get!

 We set off for our 6 hour trek, and were met instantly by tall mountains (the biggest in Vietnam, mt.
 Fansipan) and deep valleys covered in rice terraces being tended by the men and their domesticated water buffalo.
 It was immense, I hadn’t expected the rice terraces to be literally everywhere!